fernandwill/fernandwill/README.md

 ## About

-I'm a full-stack software engineer based in Medan, Indonesia, focused on turning real business challenges into practical, reliable software.
+I'm a full-stack software engineer based in Medan, Indonesia.

-I build products from idea to production, from backend architecture and data models to polished interfaces, infrastructure, and deployment.
+Focused on turning real business challenges into practical, reliable software.

 - Founding Engineer at PRUaini Group
 - Building systems used daily by **500+ insurance sales representatives** (or as we call them, agents)